Storyboard Pro 7 Release Notes

 |Single application on macOS||

 The Storyboard Pro package for macOS now only contains a single application.

 You can launch License Wizard by selecting Storyboard Pro 7 > Storyboard Pro Tools > License Wizard from the top menu.

 |Easy authorization on macOS||

 The way Storyboard Pro is packaged for macOS no longer triggers the operating system's security mechanisms.
-Hence, it is no longer required to right-click on Storyboard Pro, select Open and authorize the application as a user with administrative privileges to be able to run Storyboard Pro and its side applications.
+Hence, it is no longer required to right-click on Storyboard Pro, select Open and authorize the application as a user with administrative privileges to be able to run Storyboard Pro.
 You will be able to launch Storyboard Pro as soon as it is copied to your Applications folder.

 |Smart Script Management||

 In the past, scripts packaged with Storyboard Pro were all automatically copied to your preferences folder, in the same location as your custom scripts.
 Now, scripts packaged with Storyboard Pro are only copied to your preferences if you make modifications to them.
 Otherwise, they are stored and executed from the Storyboard Pro installation folder.

 You can now set a custom location in which to store scripts.
 To do this, you must set the TOONBOOM_GLOBAL_SCRIPT_LOCATION environment variable to the location where you want to store scripts.
 The scripts in this location will be available in the Script Editor alongside scripts that are packaged with Storyboard Pro and scripts in your user preferences